-On a more local level, if a convert from Islam or Buddhism is discovered by their community and family, they are likely to face threats and physical harm – all in an effort to win them back.
-Spouses may be forced to divorce.
-Neighbours and the community may even report the practice of Christian activities to the authorities, who could take action to stop them.
+If a convert from Islam or Tibetan Buddhism is discovered by their family or community, they are usually threatened and physically harmed – all in an effort to win them back to their original faith.
+Neighbors may report any Christian activities to the authorities or the village head, who would take action to stop believers.

-Open Doors supports persecuted believers in China through discipleship and persecution survival training.
-Open Doors also provides contextualized Christian literature to believers from Muslim and Buddhist backgrounds.
+Open Doors supports believers in China with discipleship and persecution survival training, and by providing contextualized Christian literature to believers who have converted from Islam or Buddhism.

 - Please pray that Christians facing the burden of surveillance and tight regulation will be given strength, wisdom and boldness as they navigate challenges